Islandora-Collaboration-Group/ISLE/docs/05_maintainer_docs/maintainer_documentation_editing_local.md

   - 'Documentation Overview': '05_maintainer_docs/maintainer_documentation_overview.md'
 ```

-* The enduser can now review the contents of this new page at http://127.0.0.1:8000/05_maintainer_docs/maintainer_building_giant_robots/
+* The end user can now review the contents of this new page at http://127.0.0.1:8000/05_maintainer_docs/maintainer_building_giant_robots/

 * Edit the contents of `maintainer_building_giant_robots.md` and save the file each time.
 The associated webpage will refresh with the new changes.